Classic 4-Day Inca Trail to Machu Picchu – 2026 Trek

 • Comparison:

-This trek is suitable for those with limited time who still want to experience a trek with archaeological and scenic highlights.
+This trek is suitable for those with limited time who still want to experience archaeological and scenic highlights.

 The best time to embark on the Inca Trail trek in Peru is during the dry season, which typically runs from late April to early October.
 Within this period, peak months offer optimal weather conditions for trekking.
 Here’s a breakdown of the seasons and the recommended times to undertake the Inca Trail: